planettelex/jquery-textmeter/README.md

 	<div id="content">
         <p>
-            Begin typing into the box below to see PT Textmeter in action.
+            Begin typing into the box below to see jQuery Textmeter in action.
         </p>
         <textarea rows="10" cols="10"></textarea>
     </div>

 ##### Step 3

-Add the JavaScript to your page to hook up PT Textmeter to your container.
+Add the JavaScript to textmeter your container:

     <script type="text/javascript">
         var pt = {};